knocklabs/docs/pages/send-and-manage-data/concepts.md

 A list groups users together to represent sets of individuals who may need to be notified as a group.
 Lists typically map to your relationship hierarchies such as groups, teams, or project members.
-Lists are an essential abstraction for when your system needs to notify many users at once as the result of a Notification (such as a new comment Notification that sends messages to all members of the parent document.)
+Lists are an essential abstraction for when your system needs to notify many users at once as the result of a triggered workflow (such as a new comment workflow that sends messages to all members of the parent document.)

 [Read more →](/send-and-manage-data/lists)

 ## Preferences

-A preference indicates a user's willingness to receive a particular type of Notification.
+A preference indicates a user's willingness to receive a particular type of notification.
 Preferences always belong to a user and can be paired with an identifier that represents the account or tenant that the user belongs to (for multi-tenant applications).